Whether you’ve just heard about CSRE and would like to learn more, or you already know it's the program for you, the next step is to reach out!

 Learn More about the CSRE Family of Programs

-Please feel free to reach out to our CSRE Peer Mentors!
+See the CSRE Family of Programs' Stanford Bulletin page to review the requirements pertaining to the degree you're interested in, and then please feel free to reach out to our CSRE Peer Mentors!
 They are current students in the CSRE Family of Programs, and would be happy to schedule a meeting to speak with you about your interests, what CSRE offers, their path to the program, and help you on your way to declaring!

 Jasmín Espinoza (CHILATST, '18)